 Mammoths student/alumni authors in italics.

 Cyrus Cousins, Chloe Wohlgemuth, and Matteo Riondato.
 Bavarian: Betweenness Centrality Approximation with Variance-Aware Rademacher Averages.
-ACM TKDD, to appear.
+ACM Trans. on Knowledge Discovery from Data, 17(6):78, 2023.
 GitHub repo

 Steedman Jenkins, Stefan Walzer-Goldfeld, and Matteo Riondato.
-SPEck: Mining Statistically-significant Sequential Patterns Efficiently with Exact Sampling, Data Mining and Knowledge Discovery (S.I. for ECML PKDD’22).
+SPEck: Mining Statistically-significant Sequential Patterns Efficiently with Exact Sampling, Data Mining and Knowledge Discovery, 36(4):1575–1599, 2022 (S.I. for ECML PKDD’22).
 GitHub repo

 Alexander Lee, Stefan Walzer-Goldfeld, Shukry Zablah, and Matteo Riondato.
 A Scalable Parallel Algorithm for Balanced Sampling.
 AAAI’22 (student abstract).
 GitHub repo